-On 11th February 2015, the Andorran Official Gazette published the adherence of the Principality of Andorra to the International Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 1958).
-Accordingly, the fact of being the state number 156 adhering to this standard fully aligns Andorra as an arbitration-friendly jurisdiction.
+On 11 February 2015, the Andorran Official Gazette published the adherence of the Principality of Andorra to the International Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 1958).
+Accordingly, being state number 156 adhering to this standard fully aligns Andorra as an arbitration-friendly jurisdiction.